cricci3/FinancialCrimeModels/README.md

 | **NNZ/Row**         | 14.82 | 23.06 | 41.7 | 48.26 | 48.72 |
 | **Time (s)**        | 1.89  | 18.26 | 47.39 | 47.46 | 47.44 |

-This format improves readability for README files and ensures compatibility with GitHub's Markdown rendering.